freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 MESA OpenGL implementation, the X.org xserver with related libraries and applications, and Wayland with related libraries and applications.

-There has been a lot of changes since the last report.
+There have been a lot of changes since the last report.
 The most important one is the change of driver distribution and updates.
 On FreeBSD 11.2 and later modern graphics drivers using the Linux KPI subsystem are found in ports.
 These give much improved support for Intel and AMD graphics hardware, however, they